Facebook's Oversight Board plans to launch just before U.S. election

 Since the first 20 members of the board were announced in May, they have had virtual meetings to discuss issues such as how to select cases and deal with minority opinions, Rusbridger said.

-Potential cases will come to the board from users who have exhausted the appeals process, or be sent over from Facebook.
-Deciding and implementing rulings can take up to 90 days, although Facebook can ask for them to be expedited within 30 days, including in cases with “urgent real-world consequences”.

-Rusbridger said the board would be looking for cases with “wider resonance”, though precedents set by decisions on individual posts will not be binding on future cases.
+Rusbridger said the board would be looking for cases with “wider resonance,” though precedents set by decisions on individual posts would not be binding in future cases.

 Facebook can also ask the board for policy recommendations though it does not have to act on them, a framework that was criticized by some U.S. Democratic lawmakers.